distvision/distorthings/src/content/blog/first-post.md

 # heroImage: "/placeholder-hero.jpg"
 ---

-## Using Astro over React/Next to build this blog.

 Before I decided to build this blog with Astro, I have never used or knew how Astro was.

 The only thing that make me choose Astro over other options were the recommendation from some people that I follow on YouTube and twitter.